I’ve always heard that Germany had the best Christmas markets. Now that I’ve seen the Christmas markets in Cologne, I fully agree.

 Alter Markt – Heinzel’s Christmas Market

-The next market we visited was in the Alter Markt – German for Old Market.
+The next market I visited was in the Alter Markt – German for Old Market.
 Officially called Heinzel’s Christmas Market, its nickname is the Fairytale Market.
 Throughout the stalls are decorations of gnomes.
 The name of the market gets its name from Heinzelmannchen, meaning house gnome.
-Most of the figures are beautifully carved wooden statues, with some of them being made as we watched.
+Most of the figures are beautifully carved wooden statues, with some of them being made as I watched.
 This market is four times bigger than it used to be and is now split into two parts.

 The second is in “Heumarkt” next to the river.
 This one is far bigger and is also where the ice rink was set up.
 It was hard to tell that this wasn’t a permanent establishment (maybe it was) with all the structures that were built for the market.
 One of the many drink stands was like a small two-story lodge, the upper floor giving a good view of the skaters.
-We still weren’t ready for lunch yet, so no food from this market.
+I still wasn’t ready for lunch yet, so no food from this market.

 Angel’s Christmas Market